Vera Kublanovskaya: Early life

-Kublanovskaya was born in November 1920 in Krokhona, a village near Belozersk in Vologda Oblast, Russia.
+Kublanovskaya was born in November 1920 in Krokhona, a village near Belozersk in Vologda Oblast, Russian Soviet Federative Socialist Republic.
 She was born in a farming and fishing family as one of nine siblings.
 She died at the age of 91 years old in February 2012.

 Education

 Kublanovskaya started her tertiary education in 1939 at the Gertzen Pedagogical Institute in Leningrad.
 There, she was encouraged to pursue a career in mathematics.
 She moved on to study mathematics at Leningrad State University in 1945 and graduated in 1948.
 Following her graduation, she joined the Leningrad Branch of the Steklov Mathematical Institute of the USSR Academy of Sciences.
 She remained there for 64 years of her life.

-In 1955, she got a first doctorate degree on the application of analytic continuation to numeric methods.
+In 1955, she got her first doctorate degree on the application of analytic continuation to numeric methods.
 In 1972 she obtained a secondary doctorate on the use of orthogonal transformations to solve algebraic problems.

 In October 1985, she was awarded an honorary doctorate at Umeå University, Sweden, with which she has collaborated.